 Angelina acquired her professional communication and presentation skills through her successful career as an on-air-broadcaster and a TV host for various financial programs in China.
 She was later in charge of syndication of foreign media programs at China Entertainment Television (CETV), a leading 24-hour Mandarin general entertainment satellite channel, a subsidiary of the TOM Group, partially owned by TBS Networks.
 She successfully opened the online media sales in CETV’s history.
 She was an online media industry pioneer, orchestrating many innovations such as the Video on Demand (VOD) business.
 Angelina previously was the operation assistant to the president of CETV, during her tenure at CETV, Angelina guided the strategic, operational, administrative and production-oriented concerns, as well as overseeing the worldwide operations of CETV.

-During her 18 years experience in the media industry, she hosted, produced, and syndicated numerous successful programs dealing with finance, social issues, as well as entertainment.
+During many years of experience in the media industry, she hosted, produced, and syndicated numerous successful TV programs dealing with finance, social issues, as well as entertainment.